Coping With Loss

 • Thoughts of revenge.

-• Guilt, self-blame for some aspect of the death…or, ‘if only’.
+• Guilt, shame or self-blame for some aspect of the death…or, ‘if only’.

 • Feeling numb and unable to feel any clear cut emotions.